Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Example:
 * B"robotType=CoreXYAC" specifies CoreXY and the rotary axes to be AC, which means A is parallel to the X axis and C to the Z axis.
 More details of the 5 axis types are described on a dedicated page.
 * B"robotType=CoreXZAC:Z2.5" sets CoreXZ with reduction ratio for Z to 2.5.
 Default for CoreXZ/CoreYZ is Z3.
+* B"robotType=CoreXYAC:head-table is a configuration with A axis at the head and the rotating C plate near the workpiece.

 # M669 A parameter: angles